apache/sedona/docs/api/flink/Function.md

 Optional parameters:
 'tolerance' : The distance within which vertices will be considered equivalent.
 Robustness of the algorithm can be improved by supplying a nonzero tolerance distance. (default = 0.0)

-'extend_to' : If a geometry is supplied as the "extend_to" parameter, the diagram will be extended to cover the envelope of the "extend_to" geometry, unless that envelope is smaller than the default envelope (default = NULL, default envelope is boundingbox of input geometry extended by about 50% in each direction).
+'extend_to' : If a geometry is supplied as the "extend_to" parameter, the diagram will be extended to cover the envelope of the "extend_to" geometry, unless that envelope is smaller than the default envelope (default = NULL.
+By default, we extend the bounding box of the diagram by the max between bounding box's height and bounding box's width).

 Since: `v1.5.0`